Home

 Understanding the Role

-• •Environmental Scientists analyze data and develop strategies to address environmental issues.
+• •Environmental Scientists analyze data and develop strategies to address PFAS, climate adaptation, biodiversity, and air quality issues in 2026.

-• •They work with governments, industries, and the public to create more sustainable practices.
+• •They work with governments, industries, and tribes to create sustainable practices and defensible regulatory positions.

-• •Key skills include data analysis, environmental regulations understanding, and project management.
+• •Key skills include data analysis, regulatory fluency (NEPA 2023, EPA PFAS MCL), and project management.

 Essential Components of an Environmental Scientist Resume